theBuzzyCoder/node-server/README.md

 - An HTTP/HTTPS server
 - Hello World
-- Ability to create a user, update user information, read user information and delete user.
+- (API only) Ability to create a user, update user information, read user information and delete user.

+Note: This application doesn't have a front end yet.